 Cherry Point is already making progress under the new policy.
 We’re investing $269 million to improve the refinery’s efficiency, reduce its carbon dioxide (CO₂) emissions and increase its renewable diesel production capability.
 Expected to create more than 300 local jobs over the next three years, this investment is aligned with our aims to be net zero across our operations, and to reduce the carbon intensity of the products we sell by 50%, by 2050 or sooner.
 Good policy like the Climate Commitment Act incentivizes companies like bp to accelerate modernization and lower-carbon solutions.

-bp is committed to being part of the solution and we actively advocated for the passage of the Climate Commitment Act (SB 5126), working with Clean & Prosperous Washington, a campaign to advance the legislation, as well as a broad coalition of supporters.
+bp is committed to being part of the solution and we actively advocated for the passage of the Climate Commitment Act (SB 5126).
+We worked with Clean & Prosperous Washington, a campaign to advance the legislation, as well as a broad coalition of supporters.
 Learn more about their work.

 We’ll keep doing our part to bring Washington state closer to net zero, starting with our own operations.
-And we’ll continue sharing what we’re learning to help develop policies that can shape a lower-carbon economy.
+And we look forward to working with Washington state agencies as they look to implement the Climate Commitment Act.

 Illinois is one of a handful of states in the US that has the geology to store CO2 in a safe, secure and effective way.
 This means that Illinois is well positioned to attract the investment needed to deploy CCUS commercially and at scale.

 Reduces carbon emissions – Illinois is one of the top CO2 emitters in the US.
 CCUS technology can reduce CO2 emissions from existing industries while also capturing CO2 emissions currently in the atmosphere.